Stay ahead by continuously learning and advancing your career. Learn More

 • Describing the Microsoft Viva apps

-• Explaining the ways that you can extend Microsoft Teams by using collaborative apps
+• Describe the ways that you can extend Microsoft Teams by using collaborative apps such as Whiteboard, Microsoft Planner, Microsoft Power Apps, and Power Automate

 Describing endpoint modernization, management concepts, and deployment options in Microsoft 365